-Counsellor for Mind working with adults presenting with a range of issues including depression, anxiety, self-harming, physical and sexual abuse, relationship and family issues, divorce and bereavement
+Mind - Counselling adults presenting with a range of mental health issues including depression, anxiety, self-harming, physical and sexual abuse, relationship and family issues, divorce and bereavement

-Counsellor for the NHS working with young people presenting with a wide range of problems including, bereavement, self-harming, low self-esteem, depression, anxiety, abuse, suicidal ideation, relationship and family issues and substance abuse.
+NHS - Counselling young people presenting with a wide range of problems including, bereavement, self-harming, low self-esteem, depression, anxiety, abuse, suicidal ideation, relationship and family issues and substance abuse.

-Counsellor for a prostate cancer charity, working with suffers and their partners
+Counsellor for a prostate cancer charity, working with sufferers and their partners.

 Areas of counselling I deal with